akuefler/akuefler.github.io/fovea_documentation.md

 Assigning the .selected_object attribute directly will not update the data properties seen by _plotter2D_ and _buildLayer_.

 ####User Extensions
 Users will inevitably run into the need to define their own keypresses.
 Fortunately, matplotlib can be used to add these to a user defined subclass of diagnosticGUI with little interference to Fovea (assuming the keys chosen are not already built into Fovea).
 The code snippet below is a rough-and-ready template for a diagnosticGUI subclass key handler.
-A more detailed demo (including instructions for a vanilla diagnosticGUI) can be found at (ISSUE: link PCA blogpost?).
+A more detailed demo (including instructions for a vanilla diagnosticGUI) can be found at the [PCA Tutorial Blogpost](http://robclewley.github.io/pca_demo_with_fovea/).

 ```python
 class customGUI(graphics.diagnosticGUI):